 Most of the cases we are aware of involve online tuition, however we understand that HMRC’s position is likely to apply to any online childcare where no face to face care is being provided.

-I disagree with HMRC’s view about online childcare/tuition – what can I do?
+Options if you disagree with HMRC’s view about online childcare/tuition

 If HMRC have:

 - refused to include childcare costs in your tax credit claim because they relate to online childcare/tuition, or

 - have removed childcare costs (resulting in an overpayment) previously claimed for

 you can ask for a mandatory reconsideration of the decision they make about your award.
 This is the first step in the appeals process.
 If you still disagree with HMRC’s decision following the review, you can ask an independent tribunal to look at the decision.
 There are strict time limits for appeals.

 The tax credit legislation does not specifically mention childcare provided online – it refers only to care being provided for a child.
 It is therefore open to a tax credit claimant to challenge HMRC’s interpretation of the law at a tribunal.